Cael Sanderson: Iowa State

-Sanderson began his wrestling coaching career with the season ending in 2004 as a special assistant for Iowa State.
+Sanderson began his wrestling coaching career with the season ending in 2004 as a special assistant at Iowa State.
 After short stints in associate head coaching positions, he became the head coach for the season ending in 2007.
-In three seasons, Sanderson led Iowa State to NCAA Division I finishes of second, fifth, and third overall.
+In three seasons, Sanderson led Iowa State to three Big 12 conference championships and NCAA Division I finishes of second, fifth, and third overall.
 He also coached his wrestlers to two individual NCAA Division I national titles.

 Penn State

-Before the 2010 season ended, Sanderson became the head coach of Penn State's wrestling team.
-As of 2023, Sanderson's Penn State teams have won ten NCAA Division I team titles.
-During that time, he also coached his wrestlers to 32 individual NCAA Division I titles.
+Before the 2009 season ended, Sanderson became the head coach of Penn State's wrestling team.
+Sanderson's Penn State teams have won twelve NCAA Division I team titles.
+During that time, he also coached his wrestlers to 40 individual NCAA Division I titles.

+At the 2024 NCAA Wrestling Championships, Sanderson's Nittany Lions set an NCAA wrestling record of 172.5 points and broke that record during the 2025 NCAA Wrestling Championships with 177 points.